 In Clayton, the City has economic scores of 0.25 to 0.50 and 0.50 to 0.75.
 Scores above 0.75 represent the most positive economic outcome while scores below 0.25 are the least positive economic outcome.
 The economic score accounts for levels of poverty, adult education, employment, job proximity, and median home value for the area.
 Nearby Walnut Creek is similar to Clayton, with most census tracts having scores between 0.25 to 0.50 and 0.50 to 0.75.
-Pleasant Hill and Concord both have lower economic scores between 0.25 to 0.50 and below 0.25, which is the least positive economic outcome.
-Economic scores in Antioch, Pittsburg, and Bay Point are all less than 0.25, indicating the least positive economic outcome.
-Northern Martinez receives scores of less than 0.25 and between 0.25 and 0.5.
-Scores improve to between 0 And 0.75 in the western part of Martinez.
+Pleasant Hill and Concord both have lower economic scores in Antioch, Pittsburg, and Bay Point are all less than 0.25, indicating the least positive economic outcome.
+Northern Martinez receives scores of less than 0.25 and between 0.25 in the western part of Martinez.